Adore2113/MarsHSim/docs/dev_log.md

     ♡ added mars 24 hours time format

-    ♡ added function to determine how the sun shifts from it's orbital position and hardcoded Mars' tilt to be 25.19 degrees
+    ♡ added function to determine how the sun shifts from it's orbital position and hardcoded Mars' tilt to be 25.19°

         **next session start:**
     ♡ do more research and figure out mars_time.py, clean up step in engine.py